Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 2. The `objects` manager gets the "objects" using the criteria.
 Each "object" is essentially a row of data, but it's also a python object with many addtional methods and attributes (objects typically hold both data and functionality).
 3. The "objects" that the manager returns are packed in a `QuerySet` object, the Python data class that the view can work with.

 Similarly, the **detail** view uses the `Question` model's `objects` manager, but asks for just one record, by the question's primary key.
-The method to get a single record is `.get`,
+The method to get a single record is `.get`.

 Check it!
 Run the django development server (assume you run it from the `site_repo` dir):